Virtua Fighter 2

+Virtua Fighter 2 (バーチャファイター2, Bācha Faitā Tsū) is a 1994 fighting video game developed and published by Sega for arcades.
+It is the second game in the Virtua Fighter series and the sequel to Virtua Fighter (1993).
+Created by Sega's Yu Suzuki-headed AM2 team, it was designed on the purpose-made Sega Model 2 hardware, which provided a significant upgrade in graphical capabilities.
+Following its release in arcades, Virtua Fighter 2 was ported to the Sega Saturn home console in November 1995, while ports for other platforms appeared later.

 Virtua Fighter 2 was critically acclaimed for its gameplay and breakthrough graphics; it introduced the use of texture-mapped 3D characters, and was one of the first video games to use motion capture animation technology.
-It became a major arcade hit, selling more than 40,000 arcade units worldwide and becoming one of Sega's best-selling arcade games of all time.
-The Sega Saturn version was also well-received for its graphics and gameplay.
-It became a blockbuster hit in Japan and sold relatively well in other markets, selling more than 2 million units.
+It became a major arcade hit, selling more than 40,000 arcade units worldwide, and becoming one of Sega's best-selling arcade games of all time.
+The Sega Saturn version was also well-received for its graphics and gameplay, becoming a blockbuster hit in Japan and sold relatively well in other markets, selling more than 2 million units.
+The game was succeeded by Virtua Fighter 3 (1996).